CHuber42/KanjiPractice/README.md

 random prompts from, in the form of comma-ended lines EG "thing,\n"

 From command line:
-RanKanjiSelector.py will engage the random-prompt version of the tool
+RanKanjiSelector.py will engage the random-prompt version of the tool.
-#### Added in 2nd major release:
+### Added in 2nd major release:
 addKanji.py "entry1" "entry2" ... has been deprecated.
-This functionality is now packaged inside the main file using flag "--addKanji"
+This functionality is now packaged inside the main file using flag:
+ "--addKanji".
 ex:
 RanKanjiSelector.py --addKanji "thing to add" "another thing to add".